vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Coroutines/StopCoroutine.md

 [`StopCoroutine`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.StopCoroutine.html) must be paired with an argument generated from the [`StartCoroutine`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.StartCoroutine.html) call.

 ### Resolution
-To stop a coroutine, cache the `Coroutine` object returned by the original `StartCoroutine` call.
+To stop a coroutine, cache the `Coroutine` object returned by the original `StartCoroutine` call, and pass it to `StopCoroutine`.

 #### Example
 <<Code/Coroutines/StopCoroutine.rtf>>